 Liver and onion has its origins in Jewish cuisine.
 Jewish culture has been alive in Polish culture for centuries and has influenced also Polish cuisine.
-Liver and onion is the most popular way of preparing liver.
+Polish Liver and Onion is one of the most popular ways of preparing the liver.

 If you prefer lighter approach you may like Liver salad with strawberries recipe, which will be published on my blog soon:)

 You may like to try Polish comfort food recipes, open the link: Comfort food.

 This is not a popular soup in Poland nowadays, but this is a soup my grandma was cooking years ago.
 Her roots were in Eastern Poland, she was born on the area, which after a II Worlds War has become a Belarus territory.

 Szembeka Market was open in 1944.
 It is located in Grochów- district of Warsaw which is on the right side of Vistula River.
 People from many other places come to this place every Saturday for best quality vegetables, meat from local producers, eggs, bread, fish, but also clothing, second hand old products, Chinese products and actually whatever you could imagine.